-For the core to exit out of Debug Halt state (db-halt) in cases where it has received Halt requests from both core debugger and MPC, it must receive Run requests from both the core debugger as well as the MPC, irrespective of the order in which Halt requests came from both sources.
+For the core to exit out of Debug Halt state (db-halt) in cases where it has received debug halt requests from both core debugger and MPC, it must receive debug run requests from both the core debugger as well as the MPC, irrespective of the order in which debug halt requests came from both sources.
 Until then, the core remains halted and the debug mode status signal remains asserted.